Redundant Array Computation Elimination: Redundancy Elimination on Binary Trees

 \subsection{Code Generation and Array Contraction}

-\emph{Code Generation.} The expression trees are optimized with auxiliary arrays after the execution of Algorithm~\ref{alg:lineardetection}.
-The auxiliary arrays will have hierarchical structures as the algorithm is conducted iteratively.
-A directed acyclic graph is used to represent the dependencies between auxiliary arrays, which is called the dependency graph.
-Obviously, there is a topological order in the dependence graph.
+\emph{Code Generation.} The expression trees are optimized with auxiliary arrays after the execution of RACE.
+Since the previous auxiliary arrays may be used by the newer ones during the iterative process, the dependencies between auxiliary arrays are represented by a directed acyclic graph (the \emph{dependency graph}) with a natural topological order.
 Figure~\ref{fig:dependency-graph} illustrates the dependency graph of auxiliary arrays in POP benchmark.
-An edge from auxiliary array node $a$ to $b$ means $b$ is used to compute $a$, so the precomputation of $b$ should appear before that of $a$.
-The variables assigned in the original loop are placed on the topmost level.
-For each auxiliary array, the representative expression selected in Algorithm \ref{alg:lineardetection}, e.g., $aa\_0\_0(i,j)=\cos(ulat(i,j))$, will not be changed after extraction and is used as the assignment statement in the precompute loop.

-Generating the straightforward code for the auxiliary arrays, i.e., the code on the left of Figure~\ref{fig-pop2}, requires auxiliary arrays' topological order and loop ranges.
-The topological order determines which array is computed first.
-The loop range information determines the precompute loop's range.
-The top nodes $tx,ty,tz$ are in the original loop, and their loop range information is set to the original loop's range, which is $[2,nx][2,ny]$ in this case.
-With the representative expression, each parent node can pass the reference offsets with its loop range to update the children's loop range.
-Each node will have its own loop range information computed following a topological order.
-For example, $aa\_2\_0$ is only used by $tx$ with indices $(i,j)$ and $(i-1,j)$.
-So $aa\_2\_0$'s range is shifted to $[1,nx][2,ny]$.
-The loop ranges (e.g. $[1,nx][2,ny]$) and the reference offsets (e.g. $(i-1,j)$) of nodes are shown in the figure.